In this tutorial, we’re building a Raspberry Pi motion sensor that makes use of a PIR sensor (Passive Infrared Sensor).

 A PIR sensor is most commonly seen in security systems to detect movement before sending the alarm off.
 They detect motion whenever there is a change of infrared temperature in their field of view.

 Most PIR sensors have some adjustable screws on them that will allow you to adjust both the time and sensitivity of them.
-The time will allow you to set a delay before it will go off (Send a high signal).
-(About 2-4 seconds).
-The sensitivity is how much movement needs to occur before it will go off.
+The time will allow you to set a delay before it goes off (Send a high signal).
+(About two to four seconds).
+The sensitivity is how much movement needs to occur before it goes off.

-The piezo buzzer is a simple speaker that outputs a sound whenever a current is run through it.
-In this circuit the buzzer will give a loud beep whenever the motion detector circuit is triggered.
+The piezo buzzer is a simple speaker that outputs a sound whenever a current is traveling through it.
+In this circuit, the buzzer will give a loud beep whenever the motion detector circuit is triggered.

-A breadboard isn’t necessarily required for this project but I would highly recommend using one.
-They make prototyping and building circuitry a lot easier.
+A breadboard isn’t necessarily a requirement for this project, but I would highly recommend using one.
+A breadboard makes prototyping and building circuitry a lot easier.

 To construct the circuit simply do the following.

-- Run a ground pin to the ground/negative rail on the breadboard.
+1. Run a ground pin to the ground rail on the breadboard.

-- Connect the piezo buzzer to pin 7 (Red wire) and the negative rail (Black wire).
+3. Connect the piezo buzzer to pin 7 (Red wire) and the ground rail (Black wire).

 Raspberry Pi Motion Sensor Software Setup

-In order to bring our Raspberry Pi Motion sensor circuit to life we will need to do a little programming.
-This is relatively easy and much like our introductory post to the Raspberry Pi GPIO pins is a really good way to learn the basics of python.
+To bring our Raspberry Pi Motion sensor circuit to life, we will need to do a little programming.
+This programming is relatively easy and much like our introductory post to the Raspberry Pi GPIO pins is an excellent way to learn the basics of Python.

-Firstly, on your Pi enter the following command to create a python script and load it in the nano text editor.
+4. Lastly, on the Pi enter the following command to open the Python script and load it in the nano text editor.

 sudo nano motion_sensor.py